Getting things wrong

 - your computer or software failed just before or while you were preparing your online return

-- service issues with HM Revenue and Customs (HMRC) online services
+- service issues with HMRC's online services

 - a fire, flood or theft prevented you from completing your tax return